 Is your Clinician-in-charge approved as a Direct Funding Option (DFO) provider on a case-by-case basis?

-What experiences and credentials does this service provider have (years of supervised practice, number of individuals with autism served, types of behaviour treated, etc.)?
+What experiences and credentials does this service provider have (e.g., years of supervised practice, number of individuals with autism served, types of behaviour treated, etc.)?

-The Clinician-in-charge should have specific training, supervision, and extensive clinical experience in provision and supervision of IBI for young children with autism.
-Asking the clinician you are considering to provide you with their clinical resume may give you more information about their experience in these areas.
+The Clinician-in-charge should have specific training, supervision and extensive clinical experience in provision and supervision of IBI for young children with autism.
+If you ask the clinician you are considering to provide you with their clinical resume, then you may receive more information about their experience in these areas.

 Please briefly describe your staff training model